 "When I went there," he says, "I was heartbroken.
 I had so much bitterness.
 But I am now free."
 He tells the group about the change that happened in his life after he made a renewed commitment to follow Christ.

 One year later, George is a youth leader at his church, actively seeking ways to tell his classmates at Nakuru Day School about Christ.
-While talking with Campus Crusade staff member Nancy Wilson, George admitted his dream to be president of Kenya.
+While talking with Cru staff member Nancy Wilson, George admitted his dream to be president of Kenya.
 He laughed at the thought.

 "Don't limit God," Nancy encouraged him.
 "He has something very special for you.
 One life can impact a nation."